srhtakeba/github.io/README.md

 ![The grid system, which contains columns labeled with numbers](/../screenshots/screenshots/gridsystem.png)

 `col` is the column css class.
 Notice the numbers attached to `col`, like `col-4`?
 They're pretty important.
 That's the column width.
 It's not a width in pixels.
 Rather, it's the proportion of the parent element it's inside.
 How does that work?
-Keep reading.

 The absolute key to the grid system is this: **the column widths must add up to twelve**.
 If they're more than twelve, they probably won't work.
 If they're less than twelve, they probably won't work too.
 Twelve is the golden number in the Bootstrap grid system.

 So how does this relate to proportions?
 Well, think of the column widths as a fraction over twelve.
 6 is half of 12, so a column of `col-6` will take up half its parent container. `col-4` is a third of twelve, so it takes up a third of the parent container, and so on.
+No matter how big or small the parent container gets, `col-6` will always take up half of the container's width.

 Notice that some columns have breakpoints.
 Columns are one of those special utilities that you can set to activate at certain responsive breakpoints.